 PS: When purchasing turkey tenderloin, sometimes the tenderloin is sold with two tenderloins, so be cautious of that when looking for a certain weight.

-How to Flavor Baked Turkey Tenderloin
+How to Make Turkey Tenderloin

 Like other cuts of poultry, turkey tenderloin does a really great job taking on the flavor of whatever you season or marinate it with.
 This cut of turkey is similar to chicken breast which also does a great job of absorbing flavor.